John I. & Patricia J. Buster Endowed Professor of Family Sciences,

 Grand Valley State University, Allendale, Michigan, 1989

-Before accepting the appointment at the University of Kentucky in 2011, Dr. Vazsonyi spent fifteen years in the Department of Human Development and Family Studies at Auburn University.
+Before his current appointment at the University of Kentucky, Dr. Vazsonyi spent 15 years in the Department of Human Development and Family Studies at Auburn University.
 His research focuses on adolescent development; more specifically, it examines the etiology of child and adolescent adjustment (achievement, problem behaviors, health-compromising behaviors, violence, and deviance).
 He is interested in socialization processes, ranging from family contextual experiences to larger cultural processes in understanding variability in adolescent development and adjustment.
 Following this line of research, he has published over 120 peer reviewed publications, book chapters, conference proceedings, editorials, and technical reports.
-He also served as one of the Editors of the Cambridge Handbook of Violent Behavior and Aggression (2007; see http://www2.ca.uky.edu/hes/fs/vazsonyi/index.htm for more details about his work).
+He serves as the editor of the Sage Major Work title Adolescence, a five-volume series on adolescent development (see http://www2.ca.uky.edu/hes/fs/vazsonyi/index.htm for more details about his work).

-Dr. Vazsonyi serves as the Editor-In-Chief of the Journal of Early Adolescence and is a member of a number of editorial boards (e.g., Journal of Youth and Adolescence; Journal of Marriage and Family).
+Dr. Vazsonyi serves as the Editor-In-Chief of the Journal of Early Adolescence and as a member of a number of editorial boards (e.g., Journal of Youth and Adolescence; Journal of Marriage and Family).
 He has served and continues to serve on a number of national and international review panels, both for grant reviews as well as professional conferences.
 Dr. Vazsonyi was honored by his alma mater in 2008 with the Outstanding Achiever Award in the College of Agriculture and Life Sciences.
-He was also selected as a Fulbright fellow in 2003 to spend one semester at The University of Maribor in Maribor (Slovenia); in 2010, he was the inaugural recipient of the prestigious Fulbright-Masaryk Distinguished Chair in Social Studies to spend a semester at the Institute for Research on Children, Youth, and Family in the Psychology Department at Masaryk University in Brno (Czech Republic).
-Finally, in 2013, he was invited as a Senior Scholar for the 2014 EARA-SRA (European Association for Research on Adolescence and the Society for Research on Adolescence) Summer School in the Netherlands, sponsored by the Jacobs Foundation, a forum that brings together leading researchers and scholars with the most promising doctoral students from around the globe.
+He was a Fulbright fellow in 2003 at The University of Maribor in Maribor, Slovenia, and in 2010, he was the inaugural recipient of the prestigious Fulbright-Masaryk Distinguished Chair in Social Studies at the Institute for Research on Children, Youth, and Family in the Psychology Department at Masaryk University in Brno, Czech Republic.
+In 2014, he was invited as a Senior Scholar for the 2014 EARA-SRA (European Association for Research on Adolescence and the Society for Research on Adolescence) Summer School in the Netherlands, sponsored by the Jacobs Foundation, a forum that brings together leading researchers and scholars with the most promising doctoral students from around the globe.

 - FAM 357: Adolescent Development